MamaiTheCoder/To-Do-List-REST-API--Civic-Voices-/README.md

 - 401 Unauthorized: Missing or invalid JWT token.
 - 404 Not Found: Resource not found (e.g., todo).
 - 500 Internal Server Error: Server error.

+## Future Enhancements

+Here are some planned features and improvements:

+### 1. **Password Reset & Email Verification**
+   - **Description**: Users will be able to reset their password via email and verify their email address during registration.
+   - **Expected Outcome**: Enhanced user security and account recovery options.
+   - **Implementation**: A link to reset the password will be sent to the user's email.
+Additionally, users will receive an email to verify their account before they can log in.

+### 2. **User Profile Updates**
+   - **Description**: Allow users to and and update profile picture.
+   - **Expected Outcome**: A more personalized user experience.
+   - **Implementation**: Users will be able to send a `PUT` request to update profile information.

+### 3. **Task Categories and Priority Levels**
+   - **Description**: Introduce task categories (e.g., "Work", "Personal", "Shopping") and priority levels (e.g., "Low", "Medium", "High").
+   - **Expected Outcome**: Organize tasks better and allow users to filter tasks by category or priority.
+   - **Implementation**: The `Task` model will include fields for `category` and `priority`.
+The frontend will allow users to select these options when creating or updating tasks.

+### 4. **Task Due Dates and Reminders**
+   - **Description**: Add due dates to tasks and set up reminders (e.g., via email or notifications).
+   - **Expected Outcome**: Helps users keep track of important deadlines and stay on top of their tasks.
+   - **Implementation**: Users can set due dates when creating or updating tasks.
+Reminders will be sent out before the due date.

+### 5. **Task Comments & Collaboration**
+   - **Description**: Allow users to add comments on tasks, creating a collaborative environment where multiple users can discuss tasks.
+   - **Expected Outcome**: Improve team collaboration and communication within tasks.
+   - **Implementation**: A new `Comment` model will be introduced, linked to tasks.
+Users can add, update, or delete comments.

+### 6. **Rate-Limiting & API Security**
+   - **Description**: Implement rate-limiting for certain API routes to prevent abuse and improve security.
+   - **Expected Outcome**: Prevent users from making too many requests in a short period, protecting the server and enhancing user experience.
+   - **Implementation**: Use libraries like [express-rate-limit](https://www.npmjs.com/package/express-rate-limit) to control API access.

+### 7. **Search Functionality**
+   - **Description**: Add search functionality to allow users to find specific tasks by title, description, or keywords.
+   - **Expected Outcome**: Provide users with an easier way to manage their tasks.
+   - **Implementation**: Implement search functionality in the `GET /todos` route to filter tasks based on query parameters.

+### 8. **User Roles & Permissions**
+   - **Description**: Implement user roles such as `admin` and `user`, where admins have additional permissions (e.g., managing other users' tasks).
+   - **Expected Outcome**: Introduce a role-based access control system for better management and security.
+   - **Implementation**: Add a `role` field to the `User` model, and restrict access to certain routes based on the role.

+### 9. **API Documentation with Swagger/OpenAPI**
+   - **Description**: Generate comprehensive API documentation using tools like Swagger or OpenAPI, which will make it easier for developers to understand and interact with the API.
+   - **Expected Outcome**: More accessible and user-friendly documentation for developers.
+   - **Implementation**: Use libraries such as [swagger-jsdoc](https://www.npmjs.com/package/swagger-jsdoc) to auto-generate API docs based on the code.

+### 10. **Automated Testing**
+   - **Description**: Implement automated tests for key routes and functionality using tools like [Jest](https://jestjs.io/) and [Supertest](https://www.npmjs.com/package/supertest).
+   - **Expected Outcome**: Improve code reliability and ensure the app works as expected across updates.
+   - **Implementation**: Write unit and integration tests to verify the correct behavior of the API endpoints.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.